 A further 20,000 golden perch fingerlings and 40,000 silver perch will be stocked on Wednesday, creating an exciting new freshwater fishery on the doorstep of Mildura and bringing the total native fish stocked to 80,000.

-The fish stocking is all part of the Andrews Labor Government's Target One Million plan, which is investing a record $46 million to increase participation to one million anglers by 2020.
+The fish stocking is all part of the State Government's Target One Million plan, which is investing a record $46 million to increase participation to one million anglers by 2020.

 Kings Billabong is situated eight kilometres from Mildura and is popular with nature lovers including bushwalkers, birdwatchers, canoeists, campers and, in years to come, anglers.